Name of the Teacher : Anil Pinto

 Last week of Sept

 The classes will follow lecture method.
-The lectures will as far as possible be PowerPoint based and will draw upon visual material namely painting, films, advertisement and literary works.
+The lectures may draw upon visual material namely painting, films, advertisement and literary works.
+The lectures will not limit themselves to any particular discipline but rather explore ways of meaning making at the intersection of various disciplines.
 There will also be scope for student presentations.

 Continuous Internal Assessment

 Guidelines for Submission in case of written assignments:

 · The written assignment should be based on your field research.
 The typed assignment should adhere to the following specifications: A4 size paper, 12 font size, 11/2 line space, font: Times New Roman, Book Antiqua, or Garamond

 · Assignment details - your name, reg. no, class, semester, assignment code, name of the College, name of the teacher in-charge and date of submission- should be mentioned on the top right-hand side of the first page.
 Do not use a cover page.

 · You are free to take the assignment beyond the expected criteria.
 Such efforts will be appreciated

 · Those who are going to be out of town can submit the assignment online

 · Plagiarism will not be tolerated and may result in rejection of assignment